×

 The three most common causes of pest infestations are:

-• Holes in external walls: Houses are warm, sheltered and contain food, so many pests would love to move in!
+• Holes in external walls: Houses are warm, sheltered and contain food, so many pests love to move in!
 Any hole in the property is a way for them to do this.

 • Leaking pipes: These lead to damp conditions, which many insects love.